msoukhomlinov/n8n-nodes-hudu/README.md

 # n8n-nodes-hudu

-This is an n8n community node (v1.0.0).
-It lets you use Hudu in your n8n workflows.
+This is an n8n community node that lets you use Hudu in your n8n workflows.

 [Hudu](https://www.hudu.com/) is a modern documentation platform for IT.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.

-This node was built against Hudu v2.34.4.
+This node was built against Hudu v2.34.4 and is currently at version 1.0.4.
 Future versions of Hudu may not be 100% compatible without node updates.

-> **Note:** This is version 1.0.0, so some bugs are expected.
-Please report any issues on the [GitHub repository](https://github.com/msoukhomlinov/n8n-nodes-hudu).

 ## Installation